 How to avoid scams

 The most important thing is to educate yourself about the commons scams in the destinations you plan to visit through some basic Googling.
 Armed with this information, be vigilant and stay on the look-out for the tell-tale signs of scams.

 There’s always a possibility you will be ensnared by a scam even after taking all the precautions.
 If you invest in travel insurance before your trip then you will be covered if the worse happens, which will soften the blow immensely.
 Trust us, it makes a big difference!
-We recommend World Nomads for travel insurance.
-They offer secure and reliable policies and fantastic round-the-clock customer service, wherever you are in the world.
+We recommend SafetyWing for travel insurance.
+They offer a really innovative monthly subscription plan for long-term travel, or you can also buy policies for specific dates.

 Another minor precaution you can take is to buy a disguised stash can, and store a float of spare cash in it – $100 or so.
 Keep it secure and separate from your other money and valuables.
 Then, if you lose your cards and money in a scam, you can access the float as an emergency fund.

 This is essentially a sub-category of travel scams.
 Wherever we travel, we always come across people who try to overcharge us for goods and services.
 Whether it’s a tour, a gift or a taxi ride, overcharging is one of the most common ways that backpackers are parted with their money.

 Overcharging can happen if you use a service without agreeing a fixed price first, and then find you’re asked for an extortionate amount afterwards.
 Another common trick is for a price to be quoted as a number, which you assume to be the local currency, and the scammer claims afterwards they were talking US dollars (which equates to a much higher price).